google/keep-sorted/README.md

 </tr>
 </table>

-> Warning: for performance and simplicity reasons, this is extremely basic
-> parsing and is fooled by things like unbalanced symbols in strings.
-As well,
-> it's not language aware, so the groups are still being sorted as basic
+> Warning: keep-sorted is not language aware, so the groups are still being
-> strings. e.g., "{\n" comes before "{Name:", so mixing the line break and
+> sorted as basic strings. e.g., "{\n" comes before "{Name:", so mixing the
-> whitespace usage may cause unexpected sorting.
+> line break and whitespace usage may cause unexpected sorting.

 > Note: angle brackets (`<` and `>`) are not supported by block mode due to
 > being used for mathematical expressions in an unbalanced format.